An honest side-by-side look at ContractParser and Parseur — where each one is stronger, and which to pick based on what you actually need.

 Parseur's output is structured data — fields and values ready to ship downstream.
 It doesn't flag uncertain fields or re-check its own work.

-ContractParser's Verified tier ($0.20/page) runs a second AI pass after the initial extraction.
+ContractParser's Verified tier ($0.15/page, the default) runs a second AI pass after the initial extraction.
 The second pass audits every field, catches contradictions between fields (a total that doesn't match unit price × quantity, dates that fall outside the contract period, renewal terms that conflict with termination terms), and returns narrative reasoning explaining what it flagged.

 A Verified flag looks like this: